mkhanom/Baryon_Fraction_ML/README.md

 * `gen_rf_trained.py`-Trains a RF model on the training dataset using optimized hyperparameters.
 * `gen_ustd.py`-Creates a boxplot of feature importances across 10 EBM models for the top five features.
 The importances are mean-centered and scaled to visualize variability.
 * `gen_Z_score.py`-Trains multiple EBM models using the five most important features, calculates the Z-scores of bivariate interaction functions across these models, and visualizes the two most significant interactions.
-* `preprocess_data.py`-Prepare the dataset for training the models, applying feature filtering, and performing log transformations.
+* `preprocess_data.py`-Prepare the dataset for training the EBM model, applying feature filtering, and performing log transformations.
 * `Model_Training.ipynb`-A Jupyter notebook that trains an RF model, performs feature selection using permutation importance, and then trains an EBM model using the top five most significant features.
 * `stellar_merger_history.ipynb`-Loads merger history and stellar assembly data from IllustrisTNG HDF5 files and compiles them into a DataFrame.
 The final dataset is saved as stellar_merge_history.csv for further analysis.
+*`process_data`-Prepare the dataset for training the RF model and accuracy evaluation.